joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/loading-external-sound-files.md

 starts loading the specified sound resource automatically.

-In all but the simplest cases, your application should pay attention to the sound’s loading progress and watch for errors during loading.
+In all but the simplest cases, your application should pay attention to the sound's loading progress and watch for errors during loading.
 For example, if the click sound is fairly large, it might not be completely loaded by the time the user clicks the button that triggers the sound.
 Trying to play an unloaded sound could cause a run-time error.
-It’s safer to wait for the sound to load completely before letting users take actions that might start sounds playing.
+It's safer to wait for the sound to load completely before letting users take actions that might start sounds playing.

 A Sound object dispatches a number of different events during the sound loading